soffes/SyntaxKit/Readme.markdown

 ## Building

-[Carthage](https://github.com/carthage/carthage) and Xcode 7 are required to build SyntaxKit.
+Xcode 7 is required to build SyntaxKit.